tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 ## Submit a First Request

-When submitting a new Request, the Customer first selects the relevant Regulation from the **Regulation** dropdown list.
-The list of Request Types presented at the bottom of the submission form changes according to the selected Regulation.
-Once the **Request Type** is selected, the right side of the form displays a list of fields to complete before submitting the request.
-This list is automatically built, in accordance with the Request Type.

 For this tutorial, we will submit a Request to rectify Customer data.
 This will ensure that data is not masked or removed from the system, making it easier to view in the source systems.

 Click ![image](/articles/demo_project/DPM_Demo_Project/images/Customer_Request.jpg) under the CUSTOMER menu options, located on the left side of the screen.